foruscommunity/.github/profile/README.md

-# Welcome to Forus Community 👋
+# Welcome to Forus 💜

-Forus is a brazillian social network developed by students.
-Since then, the Forus Community has been created to make open source libraries available through GitHub.
-We want to create a large community that can help Forus grow and also make tutorials, templates and source codes available for free to use in any other projects.
+Forus is a Brazilian social network developed by students that aims to redefine the way you connect to embrace a new era of personalized experiences, quality content and freedom.

 ## Visit the Forus website and download the app!